brianhilsden/brianhilsden/README.md

 ## 🌱 Currently Learning

-- Building REST APIs with Flask and Express.js
 - Database management with Prisma and PostgreSQL
+- GraphQL for more flexible APIs

 ## 🎯 Fun Facts